 Acquisitions and Gifts

-The Nelson-Atkins began collecting African art in 1958 with the acquisition of two 17th-century cast brass objects from the Benin Kingdom in Nigeria.
-In 1965, the museum purchased a well-documented 19th-century Asante royal stool decorated with sheet silver hammered with decorative motifs.
-While the collection grew slowly until 1983, subsequent years saw more aggressive acquisitions that added about 40 important works.
+The Nelson-Atkins began collecting African art in the 1930s, with many notable acquisitions including two 17th-century cast brass objects from the Benin Kingdom in Nigeria in 1958.
+While the collection grew slowly until 1983, subsequent years saw more aggressive acquisitions.

 Today the collection exceeds 400 objects and boasts several historically important works rendered in a variety of materials such as wood, brass, bead, terracotta, ivory and natural fibers.
 Represented are sculptures, ceramics, textiles, headdresses and bodily ornaments from more than 30 of the continent’s artistic cultures from western, central and southern Africa.